rishitsaiya/DSA-Project/README.md

 # DSA-Project

 For storage of different trees structure has been used.

 Price= p * h * d; weight= c * p * h;

-profit = price+ profit earned by domino effect i.e. price of other tree that fall due to domino effect direc stores the direction in which the tree should be cut so as to get the max profit
+Upadted profit : profit = price + profit earned by domino effect, i.e. price of other tree that fall due to domino effect direc stores the direction in which the tree should be cut so as to get the max profit.

 vector v stores the information of all the tree c_x and c_y stores the information about the current x,y coordinates i.e. the coordinates of the most recently cut tree